-Back to: Advanced Course
+Back to: Big Bible Basics Course

 In the beginning God created the heavens and the earth.
 (Genesis 1:1)